su8/grepc/README.md

 sudo make install
 ```
 Now to run the program type `grepc` or if you want to use it from a pipe `ls | grepc -l` .

 ---

+## Program options

+`-b` prints the total bytes for given file in a row

+`-l` prints total number of given stdin input, e.g. feeded by other programs in a pipe

+### If no options are provided before you execute the program it will list the total number of files and folders in current/or provided folder

+---